Get insider access

 2. Best Upper Mid-Range Blender

 The Vitamix Explorian E310 is a good option if you want something more affordable.
-It has a much simpler design, with no automatic blending programs or screen.
-However, its 48oz jar offers some advantages.
+This blender has a much simpler design, with no automatic blending programs or screen, and it comes with a smaller 48oz jar, which you may or may not prefer.
 It's just as good as the Vitamix A3500 for blending small batches of ingredients like single-serve smoothies.
-It's a little slower at blending big batches but still makes a nearly perfectly smooth puree with fibrous additions like fruit and leafy greens for big batches of soups or smoothies.
-It makes snow-like crushed ice, and its smaller jar helps it process recipes like nut butter or hummus faster and without any stopping and scraping.
+While it's a little slower at blending big batches, it still makes a nearly perfectly smooth puree with fibrous additions like fruit and leafy greens in big batches of soups or smoothies.
+It also makes snow-like crushed ice, and its smaller jar helps it process recipes like nut butter or hummus faster and without any stopping and scraping.

-However, it's noticeably louder than the A3500 or Vitamix Ascent X2.
+However, it's noticeably louder than the A3500.
 Its lack of blending programs and a digital display means you have to monitor it and stop it yourself.
 That said, it still offers a wide range of speed settings and a fantastic build quality.
 Its jar and 2-part lid are dishwasher-safe and easy to clean by hand.

 See our review